Ezra Schochet: Rosh Yeshiva

 Rabbi Schochet assumed the position of rosh yeshiva of Tomchei Temimim in Lod, Israel, from 1972 to 1973.
 He returned to Canada and headed the kollel of Ner Israel in Toronto from 1974 to 1978.

 In 1977, he became rosh yeshiva of Yeshiva Ohr Elchonon in Los Angeles, which had been given over to the directorship of Chabad.
 Chabad transferred a group of Lubavitcher students from New York to bolster the yeshiva.
 Schochet is also the yeshiva's CEO, curriculum supervisor, and senior professor of Talmud.

 Personal

 Schochet married Sara Rochel Weinberg (1944–2010), a granddaughter of the Slonimer Rebbe, in 1967.
 Weinberg died in 2010.
 In 2011 Schochet married Batsheva Wolf from Israel.

 Rabbi Schochet has three sons and three daughters.
-His son Rabbi Avraham Shmuel Shochet, an acclaimed Talmudic scholar, teaches in his father's Yeshiva.
-Two of Schochet's son-in-laws, as well as some of his grandchildren, are part of the Yeshiva faculty.
+His son Rabbi Avraham Shmuel Shochet, a Talmudic scholar, teaches in his father's Yeshiva.
+Two of Schochet's sons-in-law, as well as some of his grandchildren, are part of the Yeshiva faculty.